maratbn/microwizard/README.md

 # Building a new Microservice #

-Let's build a new containerized Microservice
+Let's build a new containerized Microservice...

+# Launching the Microservices #

+Launching a new microservice

+# Consuming the Microservice #

+How to use the microservice from inside their dev and production environments

+# How it works #

+How what the developer just did works.

+# FAQ #